500Please enter only a-z,A-Z,0-9,@!>$&-()',./

 Supplementary Retirement Scheme (SRS)

 The SRS is a voluntary scheme designed to complement CPF in helping you save for retirement.
-Singaporeans can contribute up to SGD 15,300 a year, and a SGD 80,000 personal income tax relief cap applies.
+Singaporeans can contribute up to SGD 15,300 a year.
+Foreigners can contribute up to SGD 35,700 a year.
+A SGD 80,000 personal income tax relief cap applies.

 How SRS withdrawals work

 Remember, this is a retirement savings scheme.
-You’ll enjoy maximum benefits if you start your withdrawals on or after the statutory retirement age, which is currently 62.
+You’ll enjoy maximum benefits if you start your withdrawals on or after the statutory retirement age, which is either 62 or 63, depending on whether you made your first SRS contribution before or after 1 July 2022.

-You can choose how you’d like to schedule your withdrawals though.
-For the purpose of the forecast, we’ve made default selections.
+You can choose how you’d like to schedule your withdrawals.
+For the forecast, we’ve made the following assumptions:

 |What you can choose from||What we use|